caitp/node-mock-stdin/README.md

 reset the `ended` state of a Readable stream, preventing it from throwing post-EOF.
 This prevents being required to re-create a mock STDIN instance during certain tests where a fresh stdin is required.

+If the `removeListeners` flag is set to `true`, all event listeners will also be reset.
+This is useful in cases where you need to emulate restarting an entire application, without fully re-creating the mock object.

+**parameters**
+  - `removeListeners`: Boolean value which, when set to `true`, will remove all event listeners attached to the stream.

 **return value**: The `MockSTDIN` instance, for chaining.